szhou12/StockTradingProject/README.md

 This plots the average return.
 The average return is quite stable (in between (-20% to 20%)).
 The Plot can imply that Method 2 based on average return is relatively conservative than Method 1 and Method 3 as well.
 Therefore, the profit we earn based on the analysis of average return is not as much as that based on method 1.
 It is the case especially when the number of days to calculate the average is increasing.
 But when the days are around 20, Method 2 is over Method 1.
 The reason might be Method 2 which is based on the average return is more conservative than Method 1, so it doesn't earn much money and it doesn't lose a lot of money too.

 ## Acknowledgments
-The first trading algorithm was originally designed and written by William Burke.
+The first trading algorithm was originally designed and written by William Burke (wburke2@u.rochester.edu)

+## Contributor
+Shuyu Zhou